dotzenith/wordle-cli/README.md

 ---

 ### ❖ What's New?
-0.2.0 - Added an on-screen-keyboard by default - can be toggled via cli option
+0.2.1 - Fixed an issue with keyboard display in hard mode

 ---